Nun [now Abbess] Seraphima (Dimitrova) [1]

 episcopate; the unclear dogmatic views of the Anglican Church; the absence

-within it itself of wholeness and unity; its striving to unite simultaneously
+within it itself of wholeness and unity; its striving to unite simultaneously both

-this St. Seraphim adds its strong dependence on Masonry, and above all its
+St. Seraphim adds its strong dependence on Masonry, and above all its

 exceptional entanglement with the ecumenical movement, of which it is a founder